 The Fantasyland Institute of Learning Code of Professionalism (FCOP) dictates the terms and conditions under which we allow you to participate in the community.

-The purpose of FCOP is to facilitate an inclusive and diverse community of professionals who productively work towards shared professional goals.
+The purpose of FCOP is to facilitate an inclusive and diverse community of professionals who productively work toward shared professional goals.

-In service of this purpose, we do not impose any ideology onto members, nor do we restrict participation based on people’s personal attributes or their behavior in other communities.
-Instead, we restrict the community to civil individuals and we require that all members refrain from unprofessional behavior.
+In service of this purpose, we open the community to all civil individuals and we require that all members refrain from unprofessional behavior.
+We do not impose any ideology onto members, nor do we restrict participation based on people’s personal attributes or their behavior in other communities.

 We welcome all civil individuals regardless of any personal attributes they have that are orthogonal to the professional goals of the community.

 We pledge that we will enforce the terms and conditions set forth in FCOP, and that we will hold ourselves to these same standards, thereby setting a positive example for others to follow.

 We permit only civil individuals to participate in the community.
 We further require that members refrain from unprofessional behavior.

 We encourage everyone to assume the best in every interaction; to be open, honest, and empathic in all communication; and to demonstrate politeness and professional courtesy in every situation.

 We welcome any closed group of members to engage in any behavior for which there is explicit and unanimous mutual consent.
 In the absence of such consent, we impose the following restrictions during active participation, which are further clarified by the Glossary.